mstksg/inCode/copy/entries/io-purity.md

 just pass it off, and the runtime environment can do whatever it wants with it.
 Not our problem anymore!
 This is the difference between evaluation (the pure process) and execution (the impure one).

+In this sense, any language that deals with IO this way must clearly be lazy in its IO executions.

 It is also apparent that any "true" pure, functional language is necessarily lazy, which implies that there is no inherent ordering in your statements.